 Future Jonas attempts to destroy the wormhole.
 The adult version of Jonas from the future attempts to destroy the wormhole in the caves using the device that Future Claudia tasked author and clockmaker H.G.
 Tannhaus to build way back in 1953.
 It's the same device the Future Jonas asks him to fix when he meets him later on in 1986.
 Jonas only succeeds in closing the tunnel, not destroying it altogether, which is what Noah told Bartosz would happen.
 This event also ends up sending 2019 Jonas to a post-apocalyptic future.

-Season 2 of Dark premieres Friday, June 21 on Netflix.
-Season 1 is currently streaming.
+Season 3 of Dark premieres Saturday, June 27 on Netflix.
+Seasons 1 and 2 are currently streaming.
+Here's our refresher for Season 2.